Moses Itauma: Professional career

+Early career

 Itauma made his debut on the undercard of Artur Beterbiev vs. Anthony Yarde on 28 January 2023, at the Wembley Arena.
 He beat Marcel Bode in his debut via knockout after just 23 seconds.

-Itauma had aspirations for breaking Mike Tyson's record for being the youngest heavyweight champion in history, but he later described how it was just two months into his professional career when he realized that goal was "impossible."
+Itauma had aspirations for breaking Mike Tyson's record for being the youngest heavyweight champion in history, but he later described how it was just two months into his professional career when he realised that goal was "impossible."

 Itauma won the vacant WBO Intercontinental heavyweight title with a second-round stoppage victory against Germany's Ilja Mezencev on the undercard of the Tyson Fury vs. Oleksandr Usyk bill in Saudi Arabia on 18 May 2024.
 He retained his title with another second-round stoppage win, this time over Polish boxer Mariusz Wach at The O2 Arena, London, on 27 July 2024.

 In his next bout, he stopped Demsey McKean in the first round on 21 December 2024, at Kingdom Arena in Riyadh, Saudi Arabia, as part of the undercard for the heavyweight world title rematch between Oleksandr Usyk and Tyson Fury.

-He was voted The Rings 2024 Prospect Of The Year.
+He was voted The Ring magazine Prospect of the Year for 2024.

 Itauma knocked out Mike Balogun in the beginning of round two of their fight at the SSE Hydro in Glasgow on 24 May 2025.

-On 16 August 2025, he defeated Dillian Whyte by first round stoppage and won the Commonwealth heavyweight title at ANB Arena in Riyadh, Saudi Arabia.

-Itauma is scheduled to face Jermaine Franklin at Co-op Live in Manchester on 24 January 2026.